RZJournal/RZJournal/README.md

 - 👋 Hi, I’m @RZJournal
 - 👀 I’m interested in ...
 Robotics, Machine Learning, and TinyML
+- 📝 I write about, you guessed it...
+Robotics and Machine Learning Projects
 - 📫 How to reach me ... rzjournal@rzjournal.com

 <!---